labgrid-project/labgrid/doc/configuration.rst

 RawSerialPort
 +++++++++++++
-A RawSerialPort is a serial port which is identified via the device path on the local computer.
+A :any:`RawSerialPort` is a serial port which is identified via the device path on the local computer.
 Take note that re-plugging USB serial converters can result in a different enumeration order.